AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 Working with segment definitions requires an understanding of the various [!DNL Experience Platform] services involved with segmentation.
 Before reading this user guide, please review the documentation for the following services:

 - [[!DNL Segmentation Service]](../home.md): [!DNL Segmentation Service] allows you to divide data stored in [!DNL Experience Platform] that relates to individuals (such as customers, prospects, users, or organizations) into smaller groups.
-- [[!DNL Real-time Customer Profile]](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [[!DNL Real-Time Customer Profile]](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 - [[!DNL Adobe Experience Platform Identity Service]](../../identity-service/home.md): Enables the creation of customer profiles by bridging identities from disparate data sources being ingested into [!DNL Platform].
 - [[!DNL Experience Data Model (XDM)]](../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes customer experience data.
 To best make use of Segmentation, please ensure your data is ingested as profiles and events according to the [best practices for data modeling](../../xdm/schema/best-practices.md).